Argentina - Country Commercial Guide

 Energy - Oil & Gas

-Argentina’s energy sector regulatory framework seeks to provide greater market certainty and attracting more foreign investment to boost oil and gas production for exports.
-Given its broader economic challenges, the Argentine government at the federal and provincial levels are playing a larger role in critical industries of the economy, such as energy, mining, and transportation.
-The Argentine government wishes to see the energy sector become a major driver of exports and increase foreign exchange liquidity, as well as attracting foreign direct investment leading to economic growth.
+Argentina’s energy sector regulatory framework seeks to provide greater market certainty and attract foreign investment to boost oil and gas production for exports.
+Given its current economic challenges, the Argentine governments at the federal and provincial levels continue to play a significant role in critical industries of the economy, such as energy and mining.
+The Government of Argentina (GOA) sees the oil and gas sector as a major driver of exports and as a generator of foreign currency.
+The government is keen to attract foreign direct investment to spur economic growth.

 Argentina possesses the world’s fourth-largest shale oil and second-largest shale gas reserves.
 The Vaca Muerta shale formation is located in the provinces of Neuquén, Mendoza, and Rio Negro, and only a fraction has been developed for oil and gas production.
-Vaca Muerta’s shale quality, production incentives, tax exemptions, and negotiated labor concessions have contributed to lowering operational costs and increase efficiencies.
-Investments have slowed as a result of the pandemic as well as policy uncertainties that include foreign exchange controls that hinder repatriation of dividends.
-Major global exploration companies including Chevron, ExxonMobil, Petronas, Shell, and Total are present along with many local firms.
+Vaca Muerta’s shale quality, production incentives, tax exemptions, and negotiated labor concessions have contributed to lowering operational costs and increased efficiency.
+Investments have slowed because of Argentina’s broader economic challenges as well as policy uncertainties that include foreign exchange controls that hinder repatriation of dividends.
+Major global exploration and production companies including Chevron, ExxonMobil, Petronas, Raizen (Shell), and Total are present along with many local firms.
 Argentina’s majority state-owned energy company, YPF, holds the largest upstream sector market share.
-Industry reports a continued need for small-and-medium-sized service companies with shale expertise to enter the market in order to further improve efficiency and lower costs.
-The U.S.-based Energy Workforce & Technology Council holds an Argentina chapter that supports market entrance of new U.S. players.
+Industry reports a continued need for small- and medium-sized service companies with shale expertise to enter the market to further improve efficiency and lower costs.

-The province of Neuquén, home to the largest portion of the Vaca Muerta formation, continues to be a key driver of industry growth, and will potentially enable Argentina to become a regional game changer in the next decade.
-The total production of unconventional oil and gas increased ~52 percent and ~33 percent year-on-year, respectively.
+The province of Neuquén, home to the largest portion of the Vaca Muerta formation, continues to be a key driver of industry growth.
+The total production of unconventional oil and gas increased about 11 and 26 percent year-on-year, respectively.

-Argentina’s National Congress is currently reviewing a hydrocarbon bill, (which is based on a hydrocarbon investment promotion regime that is posed to provide the industry with a long-term tax and fiscal stability outlook), at provincial and municipal levels.
-Further, the bill is expected to stimulate incremental oil and gas production for domestic and international markets, promote production continuity of mature wells through secondary and tertiary recovery, which represent approximately 80 percent of the country’s conventional hydrocarbon production, and secure access to foreign exchange.
+The market is awaiting the government’s introduction of a hydrocarbon bill, which might include a hydrocarbon investment promotion regime to provide the industry with tax and fiscal stability.
+The bill is expected to stimulate incremental oil and gas production for domestic and international markets and to promote production continuity of mature wells through secondary and tertiary recovery, which represent approximately 80 percent of the country’s conventional hydrocarbon production, and secure access to foreign currency.

 Resources